Round Top Lake Sunset

 Reynolds Peak

-Since passing South of the Wet Meadow Reservoir trail junction we have crossed Raymond Peak's barren eroded volcanic mountainside, enjoyed little forested bits of cover running up the mountainside drainages, and are just now passing through a gallery of unique eroded formations carved of volcanic rock.
+Since passing South of the Wet Meadow Reservoir trail junction we have crossed Raymond Peak's mostly barren eroded volcanic mountainside, only enjoying little bits of thin forest cover running along the tops of the ridges between the drainages.

 Sweet.